static-frame/static-frame/doc/source/articles/serialize.md

 As Parquet was designed to support a minimal selection of types, the full range of NumPy dtypes is not directly supported.
 For example, Parquet does not natively support unsigned integers or any datetime or timedelta types.

 While Python pickles are capable of efficiently serializing DataFrames and NumPy arrays, they are only suitable for short-term caches from trusted sources.
-While Pickles are fast, they can become invalid due to code changes and are insecure to load from untrusted sources.
+While pickles are fast, they can become invalid due to code changes and are insecure to load from untrusted sources.

 Another alternative to Parquet, originating in the Arrow project, is Feather.
-While Feather supports all Arrow types and succeeds in being faster than Parquet, it is still at least two times slower at reading DataFrames than NPZ.
+While Feather supports all Arrow types and succeeds in being faster than Parquet, it is still at least two times slower reading DataFrames than NPZ.

 Parquet and Feather support compression to reduce file size on disk.
 Parquet defaults to using "snappy" compression, while Feather default to "lz4".
 As the NPZ format prioritizes performance, it does not yet support compression.
 As will be shown below, NPZ outperforms both compressed and uncompressed Parquet and Feather files.
 File size comparisons will be provided below.

 ## DataFrame Serialization Performance Comparisons

-First, read and write performance will be examined; second, the details of encoding a DataFrame with NPY and NPZ will be described.
+First, read and write performance, as well as file size, will be examined.
+Second, the details of encoding a DataFrame with NPY and NPZ will be described.

-Numerous publications offer DataFrame performance comparisons by testing just one or two data sets[e.g. https://ursalabs.org/blog/2020-feather-v2/].
+Numerous publications offer DataFrame performance comparisons by testing just one or two data sets [e.g. https://ursalabs.org/blog/2020-feather-v2/].
 This is insufficient, as both the shape of the DataFrame and the degree of columnar type heterogeneity make a significant difference in performance.

 To avoid this deficiency, I present nine performance results across two dimensions of synthetic fixtures: shape (tall, square, and wide) and columnar heterogeneity (columnar, mixed, and uniform).
 Shape variations alter the distribution of elements between tall (e.g., 10,000 rows and 100 columns), square (e.g., 1,000 rows and columns), and wide (e.g., 100 rows and 10,000 columns) geometries.
 Columnar heterogeneity variations alter the diversity of types between columnar (no adjacent columns have the same type), mixed (some adjacent columns have the same type), and uniform (all columns have the same type).

-The `frame-fixtures` library defines a domain-specific language to create deterministic but randomly-generated DataFrames for testing; the nine variations of DataFrames are generated with this tool.
+The ``frame-fixtures`` library defines a domain-specific language to create deterministic but randomly-generated DataFrames for testing; the nine variations of DataFrames are generated with this tool.

-To demonstrate the interfaces evaluated, the following IPython session performs a basic write performance test using `%time`.
-StaticFrame NPZ writes this square, homogenous DataFrame almost six times faster than Parquet.
+To demonstrate the interfaces evaluated, the following IPython session performs a basic write performance test using ``%time``.
+A shown below, using NPZ, this square, uniformly-typed DataFrame can be written six times faster than Parquet.

 ```python
 >>> import numpy as np